 There is no way I was going to spend hundreds or even thousands of dollars for one.
 The way I figured it, I could make one of these for a lot less money and maybe even better quality than a store bought playset.
 And besides it gives me something to build.
 I like building things, did I mention that?

-I found a PlayStar Scoop Slide for free through my local Craig’s List.
+I found a PlayStar Scoop Slide for free through Craig’s List.
 It did take me 45 minutes round trip driving, but no money out-of-pocket was key.
 There is that frugal in me kicking in.
 The slide is a little faded, but in one solid piece, no cracks.

 Amazon had these listed for $104 at the time I checked (February 2017).
 Funny, the Amazon description says it will not crack, break or fade.
 Well the first two are accurate, but the fading?
 Well, I’m fine with a faded slide for no money out-of-pocket.

 Finding the free slide started things off.
 Once I knew the parts could be found for next to nothing, it was just a matter of time before I had all the pieces I needed to build our own playset.